isralduke/thatbook/23-isaiah.md

 > not to drop any rain on it.
 > <a name="5:7">5:7</a> Indeed Israel is the vineyard of the Lord who leads armies,
 > the people of Judah the cultivated place in which he took delight.
-> He waited for justice, but look what he got—disobedience!
+> He waited for justice, but look what he got — disobedience!
-> He waited for fairness, but look what he got—cries for help!
+> He waited for fairness, but look what he got — cries for help!

 ### Disaster is Coming